merklebloom/bookbuilder/README.md

 # bookbuilder

-A book build system that produces PDF, EPUB and MOBI from asciidoc to Amazon specifications
+A book build system that produces PDF, EPUB and MOBI from asciidoc to Amazon specifications.

+Try:

+$ make LANG=en pdf
+$ make LANG=es epub